32 Fur-Tastic Jobs Working With Animals — And How to Land One

 21. Dog Walker

 Many pet sitters also work as dog walkers.
 Some work through apps like Rover while others may have launched their own small businesses.
-Demand for dog walkers likely dropped during the pandemic, but as Americans return to the office, many who adopted dogs during quarantine will be looking for someone to walk the pooch once or twice a day.
+Either way, you’re working with animals and getting some fresh air.
+People who work in an office full-time often need someone to walk their pooch once or twice a day — you might even build a list of regular clients.

 22. Doggy Day Care Attendant